itsabhinavjain/obsidian-template/99 00 Obsidian/Obsidian - Mechanics.md

 		- Paste Image Rename
 		- Theme settings
 	- List of keyboard shortcuts for efficiency
+	- Opinion on usage of tags and file naming conventions
 ## Initial setup of a new vault
 - Copy into a different folder
-- Fix the special notes (Most in the root)
+- Set the special notes (Most in the root)
 	- Entry points to the vault - The most widely used and current focus area and notes
-- Fix various types of note
+- Set various types of notes
-	- Templates, Folders, QuickAdd and List
-## Using the vault
-- Special notes
-- For each type of notes
 	- Create a template
 	- Create a folder
 	- Create a QuickAdd
 	- Create a list of that type
+- Setup git (Optional)
+## Using the vault
+- Special notes and entry points
+- For each new type of notes you add - Follow the 4 steps - Template, Folder, QuickAdd, List
 - Tags
-	- Bullet tags
+	- Bullet tags -
-	- Status tags
+	- Status tags -
+		- #status/critical : Super super important
+		- #status/inbox  : Essentially just added and still have to be processed
+		- #status/backlog : Essentially added to the someday bucket in case you want to pick it up later
+		- #status/todo : What needs to be done on priority
+		- #status/in-progress : What you are currently actively working on
+		- #status/done : Should be essentially used when an output is generated and you need a list of items
+		- #status/waiting : Waiting for another task or person to give an input
+		- #status/sort : Still to sort this out at a later point in time
-	- Type tags
+	- Type tags - #type